-This week examines the rise of corporate capitalism and the reorganization of the economic and social order.
-At the end of the nineteenth century the America of independent farmers made way for a nation of dependent workers.
-The corporation drove much of this transformation.
-Breaking with traditional modes of organization, it served as an integrating force: it operated on a national, rather than local, scale; it consolidated diverse entrepreneurial and productive practices and integrated what had been separate or tangentially related local economies.
-The shift in the economy undermined the autonomy of local communities and paved the way for the emergence of a new national economy.
+The third week examines the rise of corporate capitalism and the reorganization of the economic and social order.
+At the end of the nineteenth century, the America of independent farmers makes way for a nation of dependent workers.
+The corporation which drives much of this transformation was itself revolutionary insofar as it operated on a national, rather than local, scale, both consolidating diverse entrepreneurial and productive practices and integrating what had historically been separate or tangentially related local economies.
+The shift in the economy undermined the traditional autonomy of local communities, paving the way for the emergence of a new national economy.

 Elite philanthropists furnished many cities like New York and Chicago with an imposing cultural infrastructure.
-These cities could not pretend to the grand cultural importance of Paris or London but their wealthy patrons helped make them into world cities with museums of art and natural history, zoos, botanical gardens, opera houses, symphonic halls, and public libraries.
+These cities could not pretend to the grand cultural importance of a Paris or London, but their wealthy patrons helped make them into world cities with museums of art and natural history; zoos and botanical gardens; opera houses and symphonic halls; and public libraries.

-Some interpreters suggest that these were all part of a larger effort on the part of a new elite to lay claim to social significance by creating a distinguishing cultural environment.
-Thus, the privileged sought to erect class barriers around the plays of Shakespeare.
+Some interpreters suggest that these were all part of a larger effort on the part of a new elite to lay claim to social significance by creating a distinguishing cultural distance between classes.
+Thus the privileged sought to erect class barriers around the plays of Shakespeare.
 They campaigned to keep the New York museums closed on Sundays, the one day when workers could come with their families.
 They became expert devotees of the venerated paintings of the European masters and the great music of the respected composers.
 By "sacralizing" art into high culture, the argument goes, they sought to "invent a tradition" only to hijack it for themselves.

 But others have viewed this very differently.
 Responsibility cannot be put off for long.
 Leading men of capital recognized the danger of segregated cultures.
-If the lower orders were to be educated in a common moral order, if they were to share an esteem for "knowledge, piety and taste" and be exposed to the civilizing influence of culture they must be granted access.
+If the lower orders were to be educated in a common moral order, if they were to share an esteem for "knowledge, piety and taste" and be exposed to the civilizing influence of culture, they must be granted access.
 By endowing museums, orchestras and libraries, "responsible capital" made the grand legacy of high culture available to the masses.

-Either way, philanthropy became a much more complicated matter.
-It possessed a class texture and was more than the simple act of selfless giving for the greater glory of the polis.
+Either way, philanthropy becomes a much more complicated matter.
+It has a class texture and it is more than the simple act of selfless giving for the greater glory of the polis.

 The founding elite of the early republic were Virginia planters.
 Washington, Jefferson, Madison and Monroe fastened upon the nation the ethos of Richmond and Monticello.
-But after the Civil War the new leaders were neither farmers nor southerners.
-Urban-based corporate capitalists Andrew Carnegie and John D. Rockefeller were not only pioneers in the corporate economy but also advocates of private responsibility for civil society.
+But after the Civil War the new leaders are neither farmers nor southerners.
+Urban-based corporate capitalists like Andrew Carnegie and John D. Rockefeller were not only pioneers in the corporate economy but also advocates of private responsibility for civil society.

-In an 1889 article entitled "Wealth," Andrew Carnegie asked what the rules are for employing the unprecedented riches being assembled by men of his ilk.
-He proclaimed capital's moral duty to commit the same aggressive ardor employed in getting rich to systematically plowing these profits back into society.
-The man who dies rich, Carnegie preached, dies disgraced.
-Carnegie went on to build libraries, colleges and cathedrals while funding educational trusts, scientific research and peace organizations.
-Following his credo, he distributed more than \$350,000,000 in his lifetime.
+In an 1889 article entitled "Wealth," Andrew Carnegie asks what the rules are for employing the unprecedented riches being assembled by men of his ilk.
+He proclaims capital's moral duty to commit the same aggressive ardor employed in getting rich to systematically plowing these profits back into society.
+The man who dies rich, Carnegie preaches, dies disgraced.
+Carnegie goes on to build libraries, colleges and cathedrals while funding educational trusts, scientific research and peace organizations, distributing more than \$350,000,000 in his lifetime.